What Devilry is This?

 I’m not a Lares.
 That’s ridiculous.

-I’m just a forty-year-old widow who likes to make candles.
+I’m just a forty-five-year-old divorcee who likes to make candles.

 How was I supposed to know that buying a church meant becoming the caregiver of a whole array of magical creatures?